 Subhadeep is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 The way I look at it, this behemoth is moving remarkably fast for its size.
-I’m talking about Oracle (NASDAQ: ORCL), the company that’s on a recent roll as it soars ahead towards the clouds.
+I’m talking about Oracle (NYSE: ORCL), the company that’s on a recent roll as it soars ahead towards the clouds.
 The company’s increased focus on "cloud computing" services really seems to be a decision taken at the right time, as sagging hardware division sales continue to be a pain point.
 At the same time, its high end engineering systems division is fast emerging as another major cash cow for the company.
 And again, if there is any single factor that has been responsible for the company’s first quarter revenue missing analyst estimates, it is computer hardware sales.
 Yes, software seems to be the way to go, as revenue from new applications and cloud subscriptions increased by 5% from last year’s period, along with a healthy 3% growth in support fees.

 So what’s really pushing this growth?